LinneaHuynh291234/Financial-Crime-Detection-During-Trade-Wars-2025/README.md

 ### 🧾 Project Overview

 As a **Proof of Concept (PoC)**, this data science project aims to detect potential fraudulent transactions in corporate banking.
-It reflects my deepening interest in **Financial Crime Prevention**, especially in the context of evolving geopolitical risks that may increase suspicious transaction activity.
+It reflects my deepening interest in **Financial Crime Prevention**, especially in the context of evolving geopolitical risks that may increase suspicious transaction activities.

 ### 🕒 Simulation Context